-The presentation will be at 2:00 pm on Sunday, June 17, 2018 at the Albuquerque Museum at 2000 Mountain Rd.
+The program will be held at the Albuquerque Museum at 2000 Mountain Rd.
 NW in Old Town.
-Free parking south of the Museum and free admission to the Museum and the program.
-Read more.
+Parking is free in the lot south of the Museum.
+Admission to the Museum and the AHS program is also free.
+Read More.

 There are many opportunities to participate in local and statewide history and cultural programs this month.
 View the March 2019 History & Culture Opportunities page compiled by Janet Saiers.

 Albuquerque History Accolades

 The Albuquerque Historical Society Accolades Program recognizes the contributions of individuals, businesses, groups, and public or private institutions whose efforts bring awareness to and/or contribute to our knowledge of the broad patterns of Albuquerque’s history; with an emphasis on recently occurring commemorative events.
 The criteria for receiving an AHS Accolade is broad and includes, but not limited to, recognizing institutions or groups that sponsor events to celebrate or raise awareness of Albuquerque history and individuals who raise awareness of Albuquerque history through talks, lectures, or other actions.
 To find out how to suggest a History Accolade or to view those awarded, visit our Albuquerque History Accolades page.

 John L. Deuble Jr. – Albuquerque Author Specializes in Military History